Time to see the stained hardwood floors!

 Our contractor handled the staining for us.
 He sanded, cleaned and stained the floors before applying polyurethane on top.

-When we came to see the floors, I was honestly really disappointed.
-The floors just would not take the dark stain.
+When we came to see the floors, I was honestly disappointed.
+I thought they’d be darker, but the floors just would not take the dark stain.

 Yes, the floors were pretty.

-We covered our brand new cabinets so they wouldn’t get any of the stain color on them.
+We covered our brand new cabinets so they wouldn’t get any of the stain on them.

 One more thing on the hardwood floors

-As I mentioned in my previous post, the dining room hardwood floors were original to the house and the floors in the kitchen came from old hardwood flooring planks from a friend’s cottage.
+I’ve mentioned this before, the dining room hardwood floors were original to the house and the floors in the kitchen came from old hardwood flooring planks from a friend’s cottage.